 Words make ideas make money.

 I’ve been a copywriter for nearly 20 years.
-I love tech and so that’s my main focus.

 - White papers and surveys